ambienthex/covid-19-stats/README.md

 7. Output is four image files (deaths.png, death-components.png, infections.png and infections-components.png).
 8. After running the stats.py script, can launch "covid-19-stats.htm" in a browser to see all the graphs together.
 9. Raw case data is also written to the "covid-case-data.csv" file which is overwritten on each run.
+10. Can also filter by country using the -c option (e.g. python3 stats.py -c "US").
+Can filter by a U.S. state with (e.g. python3 stats.py -c "US" -p "New York").
 Facebook Prophet can be a pain to setup sometime.
 Refer to Facebook Prophet's documentation if you run into issues: https://facebook.github.io/prophet/docs/installation.html